1P-ETH-LAD: Legal status

+Canada

+1P-ETH-LAD is not a controlled substance in Canada as of 2025.

 United Kingdom

 It is illegal to produce, supply, or import 1P-ETH-LAD under the Psychoactive Substance Act, which came into effect on May 26, 2016.

 United States

-1P-ETH-LAD may be considered illegal in the United States for human consumption under the Federal Analogue Act.
+1P-ETH-LAD is not an explicitly controlled substance in the United States.
+However, it could be considered a controlled substance under the Federal Analogue Act if intended for human consumption.